gcanti/tcomb-form-native/README.md

 | `animation` | The animation to collapse the date picker.
 Defaults to `Animated.timing`. |
 | `animationConfig` | The animation configuration object.
 Defaults to `{duration: 200}` for the default animation. |

-For the collapsible customization, look at the `pickerTouchable` and `pickerValue` keys in the stylesheet file.
+For the collapsible customization, look at the `pickerContainer`, `pickerTouchable` and `pickerValue` keys in the stylesheet file.

 ### Refinements